mpleroux/wds_js_weather_app/README.md

 Remove the `latitude`, `longitude`, and `timeZone` parameters before passing that URL to `axios.get()` in [./src/weather.js](./src/weather.js)

-Some of [Open Meteo's API parameters](https://open-meteo.com/en/docs) have changed since Kyle's created the project.
+Some of [Open Meteo's API parameters](https://open-meteo.com/en/docs) have changed since Kyle created the project.
 His code still works as-is so it must still support the older parameters.

 - `current_weather` is now `current`
     - `temperature` is now `temperature_2m`